Gluteal muscles: Gluteus medius

 The gluteus medius muscle originates on the outer surface of the ilium between the iliac crest and the posterior gluteal line above, and the anterior gluteal line below; the gluteus medius also originates from the gluteal aponeurosis that covers its outer surface.
 The fibers of the muscle converge into a strong flattened tendon that inserts on the lateral surface of the greater trochanter.
 More specifically, the muscle's tendon inserts into an oblique ridge that runs downward and forward on the lateral surface of the greater trochanter.

 Gluteus minimus

 The gluteus minimus is fan-shaped, arising from the outer surface of the ilium, between the anterior and inferior gluteal lines, and behind, from the margin of the greater sciatic notch.
 The fibers converge to the deep surface of a radiated aponeurosis, and this ends in a tendon which is inserted into an impression on the anterior border of the greater trochanter, and gives an expansion to the capsule of the hip joint.

 Function

 The functions of muscles includes extension, abduction and internal as well as external rotation of the hip joint.
 The gluteus maximus also supports the extended knee through the iliotibial tract.

+The human gluteus maximus plays multiple important functional roles, particularly in running rather than walking.
+During running, it helps control trunk flexion, aids in decelerating the swing leg, and contributes to hip extension.
+During level walking, the muscle shows minimal activity, suggesting its enlargement was not primarily adapted for walking.

+The muscle's size and position make it uniquely suited for controlling trunk position during rapid movements and stabilizing the trunk against flexion.
+While traditionally associated with maintaining erect posture, evidence suggests its enlargement was more likely selected for its role in running capability and trunk stabilization during various dynamic activities.
+These adaptations would have been particularly important for activities like running and climbing in early human evolution.